skupperproject/skupper-example-hello-world/README.md

 installed.

     $ skupper status
-    Namespace '<ns>' is ready.
-It is connected to 0 other namespaces.
+    Skupper is enabled for namespace '<namespace>'.
+It is not connected to any other sites.

-As you move through the steps that follow, you can use `skupper status` at any time to check your progress.
+As you move through the steps below, you can use `skupper status` at any time to check your progress.

 ## Step 2: Deploy the backend and frontend services

-Use `kubectl create deployment` and `kubectl expose` to deploy the
+Use `kubectl create deployment` to deploy the services:

-services:
+Namespace `west`:

+    kubectl create deployment hello-world-frontend --image quay.io/skupper/hello-world-frontend

-Namespace `us-east`:
+Namespace `east`:

     kubectl create deployment hello-world-backend --image quay.io/skupper/hello-world-backend
-    kubectl expose deployment/hello-world-backend --port 8080

-Namespace `eu-north`:

-    kubectl create deployment hello-world-frontend --image quay.io/skupper/hello-world-frontend
-    kubectl expose deployment/hello-world-frontend --port 8080 --type LoadBalancer

-At this point, the frontend is exposed externally (from the `kubectl expose` with `--type LoadBalancer`), but if you send a request to it, you will see that the frontend has no connectivity to the backend:

-Namespace `eu-north`:

-    $ curl $(kubectl get service/hello-world-frontend -o jsonpath='http://{.status.loadBalancer.ingress[0].ip}:{.spec.ports[0].port}/')
-    Trouble!
-HTTPConnectionPool(host='hello-world-backend', port=8080):
-      Max retries exceeded with url: /api/hello
-        (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at 0x7fe411ea7990>:
-          Failed to establish a new connection: [Errno -2] Name or service not known'))

-The backend service is currently available only inside namespace `us-east`, so when the frontend service in namespace `eu-north` attempts to contact it, it fails.

-In the next steps, we will establish connectivity between the two namespaces and make the backend available to the frontend in `eu-north`.

 ## Step 3: Connect your namespaces